The Colorado Chapter of NUCA

 NUCA would be very interested in hearing from members who have experienced since January 2025 any Immigration and Customs Enforcement (ICE) administrative compliance requests or even jobsite raids.

-If you have any information you would like to share, please email NUCA's Zack Perconti at zackp@nuca.com.
+If you have any information you would like to share, please email NUCA's CAO Zack Perconti at zackp@nuca.com.
 Anything shared will NUCA staff be kept confidential.

 #WeDigAmerica | #NUCA2025